 How To Keep Your Financial Aid Eligibility

 Your financial aid award letter will list the award amounts for students who are enrolled full time (12 or more units).
-Federal regulations require that all students make satisfactory academic progress in an eligible program of study to maintain eligibility for financial aid.
+Federal regulations require that all students make satisfactory academic progress in an eligible program of study/educational goal to maintain eligibility for financial aid.
 See the information below to learn what could affect your financial aid eligibility after you've received your award letter.

 Satisfactory Academic Progress (SAP)

 SAP will be evaluated at the end of every semester, including summer.